-Thai Mango Sticky Rice Recipe
+Thai Mango Sticky Rice

+I first heard about this delicious dessert when I visited Bangkok way back in 2012.
 It was my first time travelling solo at the grand old age of 19 and I wanted to experience all that Thailand had to offer.

-Tips For Authentic Mango Sticky Rice
+Tips For The Best Mango Sticky Rice

 Use glutinous rice

+Unfortunately, regular white rice will not work well for this recipe as the rice won’t stick together well enough.
+Instead, it’s best to use glutinous rice.
 The term “glutinous” refers to the glue-like texture the rice produces when cooked.
 It sticks together very well to make things like rice balls- which of course makes it perfect for this mango sticky rice recipe!

 Wash and soak your rice